Night Has Taken the City

 The protagonist of the story is Alexandra Trese, a laconic detective of the paranormal and the lakan, the enforcer of the tenuous peace treaty between the humans and the supernatural.
 The series follows her as she, along with her gunslinging twin bodyguards known as the Kambal, solves paranormal crimes and tries to keep order as a storm brews over the city.

 Trese captures the urban grittiness of Manila: no attempt is made to show its best face, to clean it up for an international audience, instead, like all the other cities in Southeast Asia apart from Singapore, it’s raw, underdeveloped, tropically grimy.
+Local eateries have tacky-looking plastic chairs of wildly differing size, shape, and colors; the walls of certain buildings are discolored with wet stains.
 As someone from the region, it feels like home.
 Issues like human trafficking and military and police brutality are important parts of the plot, and Trese, and her boss, the stolid Captain Guerrero, are cogs in a justice system that is often abusive and corrupt.
 The series is unapologetically Filipino: even in the English version, Tagalog is used in spells, Filipino slang is dropped into dialogue, many characters speak with a distinct Filipino accent, and its haunting opening theme is derived from a traditional folk song.
 Lots of other Asian productions try to incorporate local elements but ham it up by awkwardly trying to shoehorn them in in ways that detract from the story (see It’s Already Tomorrow in Hong Kong, Crazy Rich Asians, or anything written by Tan Twan Eng), but Trese weaves them in deftly.